 Honorary Membership of the SMAE.
 Awarded in consideration of special qualifications, or for many years has served the Association, and the model aircraft movement.

-Merit Certificate.
+BMFA Certificate of Merit.
 Awarded to a member or group of members who have served the Association and the cause of model flying by meritorious endeavour.

 Ray Malmstrom Award.
 Awarded for services to model flying outside the framework of the Association.